Orthotist and prosthetist, Kaihoahoa tauteka

 You need

-- a tertiary qualification in orthotics and prosthetics from an approved international school
+- a tertiary qualification in orthotics and prosthetics from an approved international organisation

 - to pass a police check